boatmountain/epicodusProject2LanguageSelector/README.md

 ## Bugs

 This software is full of bugs and isn't operational to spec as of 4/3/20.
+This software is not plagued with bugs and is operational to spec as of 4/13/20.

 Successful attempts at this project can be located at: https://github.com/eggthecat/programLanguageSelector